How to address violence in the news with your kids.

-Teachers can use Vital Signs for ELA classes, especially if they're interested in developing students' scientific and informational literacy.
+Teachers can use the Vital Signs for ELA classes, especially if they're interested in developing students' scientific and informational literacy.
+There's also a unified version of three, similar games called Read to Lead, which includes Vital Signs.
 Teachers can set up their classes in the teacher dashboard, either manually or as a "quick class," which generates 30 anonymous student accounts.
 These can all be set individually for text-to-speech options, difficulty, and replay/retake modes.
 Episodes can also be turned off or on.
 The dashboard includes student performance reports and student progress.
 Once everything is set up, there's tons to help out with implementation, including lesson plans and projects, primary sources, assessments, pacing guides, and worksheets.
 Depending on the class's goals, teachers can assign materials to individual students, groups, or the entire classroom.
 Students can design their own magazine, head up a public service project, or develop their own digital portfolio.
 Teachers also receive 24/7 support over email, if needed.

 One possible sequence for Vital Signs is to introduce some key concepts via the pregame lessons -- these give a nice overview of the game's workplace.
 Then, before each episode, use the mini-lessons as a warm-up to get students thinking.
 Next, have them play through a game episode.
 Then, hold a postgame discussion that solidifies their knowledge and allows them to review what happened in the game.
 If time allows, teachers can lead the close reading lessons or class projects.Continue reading Show less